-The Board has nominated Scott Friend, Melanie Harris, Dan Nova, and Mike Roth for election as Class II directors at the Annual Meeting.
+The Board has nominated Jennifer Hyman, Beth Kaplan, Emil Michael, and Gwyneth Paltrow for election as Class III directors at the Annual Meeting.

-Each director is elected by a plurality of the votes cast.
+Directors are elected by a plurality of the votes cast.
 The four director nominees receiving the highest number of "FOR" votes will be elected.
-If elected at the Annual Meeting, the nominees will serve until our 2026 annual meeting of stockholders and until their successors have been elected and qualified or until they resign, die, or are removed from the Board of Directors.
+If elected at the Annual Meeting, the nominees will serve until our 2027 annual meeting of stockholders and until their successors have been elected and qualified or until they resign, die, are disqualified or are removed from the Board of Directors.